≡ Menu

 As a dog ages, he needs more water.

-This is because with age, your dog’s capacity to balance water decreases which can lead to dehydration if your dog isn’t drinking a lot of water.
+This is because, with age, your dog’s capacity to balance water decreases, which can lead to dehydration if your dog isn’t drinking a lot of water.
 So, always keep a bowl of water around for your doggy in case he gets thirsty.

 Should I Invest in Supplements?

-Senior dogs tend to struggle with joint pains due to arthritis and may benefit from chondroitin sulphate and glucosamine in their diets to help them deal with the pain.
+Senior dogs struggle with joint pains due to arthritis and may benefit from chondroitin sulfate and glucosamine in their diets to help them deal with the pain.
+However, ensure you don’t give them supplements meant for human consumption.

 So, take your dog out for a walk!